-The Research Forum delivers an extensive programme indetail of lectures, conferences, workshops, artist talks, seminars, Gallery lates, and online and digital publications supporting advanced inquiry into the History of Art, Conservation and Curating.
+The Research Forum delivers an extensive programme of lectures, conferences, seminars, workshops, artist talks, Gallery lates, podcasts, films and digital publications supporting advanced inquiry into the History of Art, Conservation and Curating.

 Hosting around 150 events per year, the varied programme covers periods and themes in art, visual culture, and its history.
-Recent event series include 'Buddhist Heritage and Conservation in Sri Lanka', and 'Fuseli and the Graphic Body'.
+Recent event series include 'Black British Art: Histories, Presence, Futures' which expanded on the Courtauld Gallery exhibition Claudette Johnson: Presence.

-The programme provides undergraduate students with insight into topics that expand on and go beyond their main areas of study, and students are encouraged to engage, debate and question during the events.
+The programme provides The Courtauld community, as well as the public, with insight into topics that expand on and go beyond their main areas of study.
+Students are encouraged to engage, debate and question during the events.

 Attending events provides students with extra opportunities for enhanced learning and can help contextualise content taught in class.

-In addition to the core programme, Open Courtauld events embrace a wide and diverse audience.
-Open Courtauld provides packages of pop-up talks, performances, and in-detail object study sessions that explore and celebrate our collection, research in art history, curation and conservation.
-The series touches on pertinent issues magnifying contemporary thinking in society through the field of art history.
-The Research Forum also hosts a Decolonisation Action Group scheme, open to all staff and students and intended to enable learning, debate, and reflection as a community.
+In addition to the core programme, the Research Forum organises events that open up The Courtauld to a wide and diverse audience.
+These include pop-up talks, performances, and in-detail object study sessions that explore and celebrate our collection, research in art history, curation and conservation.
+The event series touch on pertinent issues - magnifying contemporary thinking in society through the field of art history.

+The Research Forum also hosts the Decolonising Action Groups, open to all staff and students and intended to enable learning, debate, and reflection as a community.